Ibanez14/JWT.Senad.Youtube/README.md

 # JWT.Senad.Youtube
-# Generates and Authenticate JWT
+# Generates and Authenticate JWT (Basing on roles)